MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 There are many variants to how you can write an expert system.
 The most important variables are

 - How are rules parsed?
 Do we allow for other logical connectives than 'AND'?
-See \href{this example}{https://medium.com/a-42-journey/expert-systems-how-to-implement-a-backward-chaining-resolver-in-python-bf7d8924f72f}.
+See [this example](https://medium.com/a-42-journey/expert-systems-how-to-implement-a-backward-chaining-resolver-in-python-bf7d8924f72f).
 - How is inference done?
-Forward pass on \inlinecode{addFact} or backward pass on \include{eval}, or a mixture?
+Forward pass on `addFact` or backward pass on `eval`, or a mixture?
 - How is pattern-matching done?
 The Rete-algorithm is very popular for this.
-	- Are metaheuristics used?
+- Are meta-heuristics used?
 	- Does the engine try to infer more general rules while idle?
 	- Does the engine keep track if a search down one branch takes very long (needs a watching strategy-module)?